06 Dec Executive Spotlight: a Passion for Purpose

 Looking at his content, the majority of his posts are sharing links, but that is not a drawback.
 Sharing articles and other resources is an effective way for time-strapped executives to engage in social media.
 Two of the most important factors are in making sure the content shared is timely and comes from a credible source – both of which are no issue when it comes to Polman’s content.

-Although Polman can work on making a stronger connection to the IMAGINE brand, the content he discusses on social media shows how engaged he is in social issues.
+Although Polman can work on making a stronger connection to his B2B brand, the content he discusses on social media shows how engaged he is in social issues.
 This not only strengthens his own personal brand as an advocate but also extends to his company as well.

 Improvements: CTAs are important!